Solgar Full Spectrum Curcumin is not your typical turmeric supplement.

 And in this review article I’ll share my detailed evaluation of it, as well as my research on the patented formula that sets the Solgar Full Spectrum Curcumin apart from the hundreds of orange-powdered competitors it has in the crowded turmeric supplement market.

-In my humble but subjective opinion, deciding to swallow a particular substance or not on a regular basis is worth some consideration on my part before plunking down any money on it.
+In my humble opinion, deciding to swallow a particular substance (or not) on a regular basis is worth some consideration on my part before plunking down any money on it.

 So I do a fair amount of due diligence when evaluating a fitness supplement, and I’ll dig into several of its components to see what’s up beyond the marketing smoke. 😉

 In this review I’ll discuss my recent findings on Solgar’s Full Spectrum Curcumin, and these are the product areas I’ll be going over with you: